Landlord-Tech/landlord-tech-landing-page/src/markdown/blog/protecting-your-rental-property-from-pet-damage.md

 heroImg: /assets/protect-your-rental-from-pet-damage.jpg
 heroAltImg: "test"
-metaTitle: "Protecting Your Rental Property from Pet Damage" metaDescription "A vast number of potential renters own pets and consider them part of the family.
+metaTitle: "Protecting Your Rental Property from Pet Damage"
+metaDescription: "A vast number of potential renters own pets and consider them part of the family.
 As a landlord, allowing pets in your properties widens the applicant pool and gives you a better chance of securing long-term, reliable tenants.
 However, it is also important that you safeguard your rental properties from pet damage."
 social: true
 promoSection:
   promoTitle: We Manage Pets Better